C3 Building Solutions News • March 16, 2021

 Roxanne Plasencia on March 16, 2021

 Imagine finding a rare vacant lot in an up-and-coming neighborhood.
 You’ve purchased the property and submitted your building plans for a new Single Family Residence (SFR).
 All is well on track to have your home built quickly after acquiring your residential building permits, only to find out a 10-foot build line not shown on the survey that would limit you to a 9 ft wide home.
-This unfortunate event took place on a recent project we assisted with by acquiring a build line variance.
+This unfortunate event took place on a recent project we assisted with by acquiring a build line variance or Houston Variance Request.

 It is essential to know where your building lines exist on your property; however, they can be left off or mis-marked on the survey.
 For this new SFR project in Independence Heights, the survey did not show the building lines.
 Due to this, the design for this project assumed the setback was 5 ft, only to learn during permitting plan review that it was a 10 ft setback due to the street type.
 Discovering this news was very troublesome for the property owner as this property is relatively small in size, measuring only 25 ft x 120 ft.
 A design to meet the requirements would mean losing 5 ft to the already small proposed home.
 With minimal options available, the client reached out to C3 Building Solutions for help.